coderdojobelfast/java/README.md

 ### That's it!

-You are now ready to open, build, and run the examples just like on Saturday mornings!
+You are now ready to open, build, and run the examples just like on Saturday mornings.

-## Jokebot
+## Mentor's notes - Jokebot

 Jokebot is code for the first session, to get familiar with Eclipse and learn some basic Java by writing a joke-telling robot.